ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview.md

 * (*) Drop any rides with a "Covered Distance" above 8000m
 * (*) Drop any rides with a Duration below 120 seconds
 * (*) Drop any rides with a Duration above 14400 seconds (4 hours)
-* (*) Discuss why the "duration" values do not match the difference between departure and return times to gain better insight in what these three values actually are.
+* (*) Drop any rides where the specified duration is more than 20 seconds off from the one you can calculate from departure and return times.
+Remember to discuss why the "duration" values do not match the difference between departure and return times to gain better insight in what these three values actually are.